Sergio Peter: Career

 Peter came through the Youth Academy at Blackburn Rovers and joined Belgian side Cercle Brugge on loan from January 2005 until the end of the season.
 He only made a couple of appearances but he signed a professional contract with Blackburn on 7 July 2005.

 Playing predominantly as a left-sided midfielder, Peter impressed in the Blackburn reserves, soon forcing his way into the first team.
 Peter made his full debut in the FA Cup third round tie with Queens Park Rangers on 7 January 2006, a game Blackburn won 3–0, with Peter setting up all three goals and named man of the match.
 He went on to make his league debut on 21 January 2006 as a substitute in a 1–0 win away to Newcastle United.
 In his final appearance for Blackburn, Peter came on as an extra time substitute as they lost in the 2007 FA Cup semi finals to Chelsea.

-It was revealed by Blackburn Rovers on 2 January 2009 that Sergio was expected to sign for Sparta Prague within 24 hours. and the move was completed that very same day.
+On 2 January 2009 Peter signed a two-and-a-half year contract with Czech side Sparta Prague.
+At Sparta he started a league match against FK Viktoria Žižkov but was substituted at half time.
+He played one further match, the last ten minutes of a game against FC Baník Ostrava, before leaving Sparta in the summer of 2009.
+In 2017, Czech news site iSport named him as the worst foreign player to appear in the Czech First League in the last 10 seasons.